 Although many areas have historically been known as mountain lion territories on maps, cougars have not been seen for decades.
 Many of these areas do not have a resident population, with sightings coming from juveniles entering the area to find a new territory.

 Although Montana and Washington State are classed as mountain lion habitats, many areas of these states are entirely uninhabitable for these animals.

 Cougars can be found in Southern Montana, returning to the Missouri Breaks in the 1990s.
 Before this, they could generally be found in the Absaroka-Beartooth regions.

-In North Dakota, cougars can be found in the Badlands in the west, east of Montana.
-Again, in the 1990s, mountain lions were once again seen more often in the state.
-However, hunting in the state has led to a decline of the cat.
+In North Dakota, cougars can be found in the Badlands in the west and east of Montana.
+Again, in the 1990s, mountain lions were seen more often in the state.
+However, hunting in the state has led to a decline in the cat.

 In South Dakota, there is a population in the Black Hills.
 With a varied food source of elk and deer, the Black Hills make an excellent area for them.
 These animals are thought to have traveled from Wyoming, settling in South Dakota to breed.

 Nebraska is not a state that many people believe has a population of mountain lions, but there is a small number, with estimates of twenty to thirty adults.
 These can be found in the Pine Ridge region in northwestern Nebraska.

 Several breeding adults are in the Cypress Hills Interprovincial Park on the Saskatchewan-Alberta border.

 Cougars are shy animals and are generally not aggressive.
 However, they do sometimes attack humans.
 For more information on this and what to do if this does happen, I have written an article you can find here.